lecram/kibibeat/README.md

 * The blist of the track;
 * The MIDI note number to be used in each `+` beat (e.g. 40 for a electric snare on the [General MIDI Standard Drum Map](http://en.wikipedia.org/wiki/File:GMStandardDrumMap.gif));
 * The MIDI volume to use for `+` beats (0-127);
-* The number of ticks per beat (currently there are always 360*120 ticks per second).
+* The number of ticks per beat (currently kibibeat always assume 360*120 ticks per second).

 We can also bind objects (such as a beat, a blist or a number) to names, making it easier to refer to then latter.
 Names should start with a dollar sign (`$`).
-The set operator (`=`) binds an object to a name.
+The bind operator (`=`) binds an object to a name.

 ```
 $bar [+--+] =